RomanHargrave/lyrebird/README.md

 platform; however, a different location may be specified by setting the `LYREBIRD_LOG` environment variable.

-- On Linux, the log file is stored at `/tmp/lyrebird.log`
+- On Linux (and possibly other \*nix family members and cousins), the log file is stored at `/tmp/lyrebird.log`.
 - On Windows, the log file is stored at `lyrebird.log` in the working directory.
 Setting `LYREBIRD_LOG` is required for consistent placement.